syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

     chart.PrimaryCategoryAxis.CategoryLabels = chart.ChartData[2, 1, 11, 1];
     //Set the legend.
     chart.HasLegend = true;
-    //Save the Word document.
+    //Save a Word document.
     document.Save(Path.GetFullPath(@"../../Result.docx"));
 }

-// Get the data to create  pie chart. private static DataTable GetDataTable()
+// Get the data to create a pie chart. private static DataTable GetDataTable()
 {
     string path = Path.GetFullPath(@"../../Data/DataBase.mdb");
-    //Create a new instance of OleDbConnection
+    //Create a new instance of OleDbConnection.
     OleDbConnection connection = new OleDbConnection();
-    //Set the string to open a Database connection.ConnectionString = "Provider=Microsoft.JET.OLEDB.4.0;Password=\"\";User ID=Admin;Data Source=" + path;
+    //Set the string to open a Database. connection.ConnectionString = "Provider=Microsoft.JET.OLEDB.4.0;Password=\"\";User ID=Admin;Data Source=" + path;
-    //Open the Database connection
+    //Open the Database connection.
     connection.Open();
-    //Get all the data from the Database
+    //Get all the data from the Database.
     OleDbCommand query = new OleDbCommand("select * from Products", connection);
-    //Create a new instance of OleDbDataAdapter
+    //Create a new instance of OleDbDataAdapter.
     OleDbDataAdapter adapter = new OleDbDataAdapter(query);
-    //Create a new instance of DataSet
+    //Create a new instance of DataSet.
     DataSet dataSet = new DataSet();
-    //Add rows in the Dataset
+    //Add rows in the Dataset.
     adapter.Fill(dataSet);
-    //Create a DataTable from the Dataset
+    //Create a DataTable from the Dataset.
     DataTable table = dataSet.Tables[0];
     table.TableName = "Products";
     return table;